Scholarships and Grants

 Composition Scholarship

-Beginning in 2019, OMTA is honored to offer the Daniel Brugh Composition Scholarship.
+Since 2019, OMTA is honored to offer the Daniel Brugh Composition Scholarship.
 This annual award recognizes one emerging student composer each year.
 More information available below.